 Just like the country’s environmental movement, ecotourism in Australia has roots in Tasmania.
 With 40 per cent of the wild island state protected in national parks and reserves, it’s perhaps no surprise that its tourism industry evolved in harmony with the environment.

 Cradle Mountain-Lake St Clair National Park is part of the Tasmanian Wilderness World Heritage Area, recognised for both its natural and cultural heritage: for tens of thousands of years, the palawa (Tasmanian Aboriginal) people have used, managed, modified and lived here among the alpine heaths and rainforest.
-Early European activities of hunting with Thermal scopes, surveying, mining and logging never quite took grip although several of the area’s present-day walking trails were made for these purposes.
+Early European activities of hunting, surveying, mining and logging never quite took grip although several of the area’s present-day walking trails were made for these purposes.